vlayer-xyz/vlayer/book/src/advanced/prover.md

 All data returned by functions is public.
 To make an argument public on-chain, return it from the function.

+### Limits

+We impose the following restrictions on the proof:

+- Calldata passed into the `Prover` cannot exceed 5 MB.

 ### Proof

 Once the `Prover` computation is complete, a proof is generated and made available along with the returned value.
 This output can then be consumed and cryptographically verified by the `Verifier` on-chain smart contract.